Chinley, Buxworth and Brownside: Present

 There are several business types throughout the area mainly based at mill buildings and farm areas which reuse agricultural buildings and storage facilities, including plastics manufacturing, metal fabrication, pet bereavement services and pet care, holiday accommodation, stone masons, medical research and a water treatment facility.
 In Chinley there are some nucleated retail areas for small businesses, primarily along Lower Lane, with others on Green Lane.
 They cater to the local population with business types such as various food offerings, convenience store, postal services and home furnishings.
 There are public houses at Chinley, Bugsworth Basin and Chinley Head.

 Education

 There are two primary schools at Chinley to the east of the village, Chinley Primary and Peak School.

 There is a primary school at Buxworth village.

 Community and leisure

-Amenties
+Amenities

 The parish has a number of publicly accessible facilities and commercial business activities.

-There is a community centre, and Women's Institute building, both at Chinley.
+There is a community centre and Women's Institute building, both at Chinley.

 Shopping options and services at Chinley include a post office, launderette, deli, restaurant, salon, pharmacy, hypnotherapist and a newsagents/convenience shop.
 Some of the shops are within a restored arcade.

 With the parish only containing villages, the nearby towns of Chapel-en-le-Frith and Whaley Bridge are accessed by residents for larger or weekly shopping items, petrol stations, secondary school education and markets.

 There are two allotment sites, at Chinley and Buxworth, opened in 2011.